Vyogami/ShuLin/README.md

 **Organization:** National Technical Research Organization(NTRO)

-## Naamkaran - ShuLin(शुलिन)

-ShuLin originated from Sanskrit which means "The one who wields the trident" so we can use a trident in our designs and logo but i've tried and it doesn't look good though my artistic skills are questionable!

-btw there is a Chinese district named Shulin :O

-## What is NTRO

-NTRO, the National Technical Research Organization, is India's specialized technical intelligence agency.

-- Technical Intelligence Collection
-- Satellite and Aerospace Surveillance
-- Cybersecurity and Cyber Intelligence
-- Electronic Signals Intelligence (ELINT)
-- Communication Interception and Monitoring

 **Organizational needs they might have:**
 Since NTRO is an intelligence agency they will adhere to strict security policies and regulatory compliance, I mean they should!
 I have listed some of the possible needs.